-Will Hay plays a Professor teaching at a correspondence school who discovers that a Nazi agent is trying to prevent a trade treaty being signed between England and South America.
-The agent ...
+Professor Davis, who teaches at a correspondence school, discovers that a Nazi agent is trying to prevent a trade treaty being signed between England and South America.
+The agent is posing ...

 See full summary »